A BRIEF HISTORY OF SWANSEA

 On the other hand in 1682 a grammar school was founded in Swansea and by 1750 Swansea probably had a population of about 3,000.
 It was a busy little port and market town.
-In 1771 Swansea gained its first bank and in 1785 its first theatre.
+In 1771 Swansea gained its first bank and in 1785 its first theater.

 SWANSEA IN THE 19TH CENTURY

 In the late 18th century Swansea began to boom.
 From 1716 copper was smelted in Swansea.
 In 1755 a lead works opened.
 In 1764 a pottery plant was founded.
 Pottery became an important industry during the 19th century.
 From 1777 zinc was made in Swansea.
-In the 19th century Swansea became a centre of the metalworking industry.
+In the 19th century Swansea became a center of the metalworking industry.
 Vast amounts of zinc and copper were made there then exported through the port.
 After 1845 tinplate was made in Swansea.
 (Steel covered in tin).
 By the late 19th century the tinplate industry was booming.

 The port of Swansea also boomed during the 19th century.
 It was helped by Swansea canal, which made it easier to transport heavy raw materials to and from the port.
-In 1791 a group of men called the Harbour Commissioners was formed with responsibility for the harbour.
+In 1791 a group of men called the Harbor Commissioners was formed with responsibility for the harbor.
 North Dock was built in 1852.
 It was followed by South Dock in 1859.
 In 1881 Prince of Wales Dock was built on the east bank of the Tawe.
 Meanwhile there was still a shipbuilding industry in Swansea in the 19th century but it less important than the metal working trades.

 The population of Swansea grew rapidly during the 19th century.
 In 1801 it was 6,831 but by 1841 it was over 16,000. by the end of the century it had passed 100,000.
 Like all 19th century towns Swansea, was overcrowded, dirty and unsanitary.
 There were epidemics of cholera in Swansea in 1832 and 1849.